openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 including the wildcard DNS name, even if it doesn't get added to the `.status`.

 The controller will also remove the IP addresses whose validity has expired from the `.status` field.
-However, the removal will happen after a grace period of 1 second post the validity expiration.
+However, the removal will happen after a grace period of 5 seconds post the validity expiration.

 #### CoreDNS